Laragear/Turnstile/README.md

 #### Middleware bypass when authenticated

-You can configure the authentication guards to bypass the challenge requirement if the user is authenticated.
-Just use the `auth()` method.
+You can configure the authentication guards to bypass the challenge requirement if the user is authenticated through the `auth()` method.

 ```php
 use Illuminate\Http\Request;